Tiny homes have become very popular for many reasons, from low-cost and saving money to less impact on the environment.

 Senville is another popular DIY Mini split system that comes in different sizes and voltages.

-Like most all DIY mini split kits it some with everything needed except the electrical wiring.
+Like most DIY mini split kits, it has everything needed except the electrical wiring.

-The SEER rating on the new models range from 20-25 which make them very efficient units with some of the highest SEER ratings available.
+The SEER rating on the new models ranges from 20-25, which makes them very efficient units with some of the highest SEER ratings available.

-MRCOOL makes the easiest units to install since they have no need to be vacuumed down with a HVAC pump and gauges.
+MRCOOL makes the easiest units to install since they have no need to be vacuumed down with an HVAC pump and gauges.

-The reason for the vacuum is the two copper lines called a line-set the runs between the inside unit and out side unit.
+The reason for the vacuum is the two copper lines called a line-set that runs between the inside unit and outside unit.

-Before the refrigerant is released the line-set needs to be in vacuum.
+Before the refrigerant is released, the line-set needs to be in a vacuum.